Developer 3D model submission guidelines

 As part of the Virtual Moreland project, Council has built a detailed, computer generated 3D model of Moreland.

-As part of the planning permit application process developers may be required to submit 3D models of their proposed development during several stages of the application process.
+As part of the planning permit application process you may be required to submit 3D models of your proposed development during several stages of your application process.

-These models will be used to visualise and verify proposals in context by council and potentially shared with the community via Council's My Virtual Moreland 3D viewer, My Virtual Moreland VR tool and My Virtual Moreland iOS and Android apps where appropriate and as outlined below.
+These models will be used to visualise and verify proposals in context by council and shared with the community as required via Council's custom built AR & VR tools and software which are some of the first of their kind.
+This includes the My Virtual Moreland 3D viewer, My Virtual Moreland VR tool and My Virtual Moreland iOS and Android apps.

 Why submit 3D models?